drewonidas/libft/README.md

-# libft
+# ft_printf
-Recode of C's stdlib functions
+Recode of stdio's printf function for C